 Fat and Cholesterol

 The American Heart Association recommends keeping your fat intake between 20-35% of your total daily calories.
 You should also keep your saturated fat intake to less than 7% of your total calories.
 Avoid trans-fat when possible and/or limit it to less than 1% of your calories.
-You should also limit you cholesterol intake to less than 200 mg per day.
-I’m a big fan of plant stanols/sterols, these can help reduce our bodies absorption of cholesterol, which can reduce your blood cholesterol levels.
+You should also limit your cholesterol intake to less than 200mg per day.
+I’m a big fan of plant stanols/sterols.
+These can help reduce our bodies absorption of cholesterol, which can reduce your blood cholesterol levels.
 You can find these in spreads like Smart Balance and Take Control.

 Using ground turkey in place of ground beef can help reduce your red meat consumption and is lower in cholesterol.
 I find that ground turkey is extremely versatile and can replace ground beef in most recipes.
 I like to wear gloves when handling raw meat to avoid contamination and it is less messy I think it is easiest to use a tablespoon scoop to portion my meatballs.
 Lastly, be certain to cook ground turkey to 165 degrees F.